CoderJeffrey/Sentence_Handler_spaCy/README.md

 ```

 ### General Usage

-cd python-extract-human-names-spacy
-python extract_name.py
+python demo.py

 #### Results
-Results are in the python-extract-human-names-spacy/result (subfolder)
+Results are in the ./result dir